DevExpress/dotnet-eud/interface-elements-for-desktop/articles/rich-text-editor/track-changes/enable-track-changes.md

 ![track-changes-enable](../../../images/rich-text-editor-track-changes-enable.png)

-When Track Changes is turned on, changes are indicated by red lines in the margin.
+When Track Changes is turned on, red lines in the margin indicate the changes.

 ![IMAGE](../../../images/rich-text-editor-track-changes-simple-markup.png)